drewbaumann/soulless-food/_posts/2020-09-17-3-cakes-in-a-pot.md

 title:  "3 Cakes In A Pot"
 date:   2020-09-17 17:14:53 +0000
 categories: recipe
+---
----So I’m sure a few of you have heard of 3 cakes in a pot – aka a 3 layer cake in a crock pot – but I haven’t seen many recipes for them.
+So I’m sure a few of you have heard of 3 cakes in a pot – aka a 3 layer cake in a crock pot – but I haven’t seen many recipes for them.

 In fact, I didn’t even have a recipe for one until a couple years ago when I had this idea to make one for a huge potluck at church for their members and friends.
 I knew this would be an event, and I didn’t want to serve the same old stuff.
 I decided to make something that would really wow them.
 So basically, I had 2 weeks to figure out how to make a 3 layer cake in a crock pot.